 S. KLEIN, OCE, France

 F. OTTO, Imperial College, UK

 J. RUNGE, DLR, Germany

 R. VAUTARD, IPSL CNRS, France

 P. YIOU, LSCE, France

 Participants are encouraged to submit abstracts for contributed talk.
 A number of short oral presentation slots will be available for some of them upon selection.
 During the application please make sure to use our templates to format your abstract in PDFs.
 Templates are available below for download.

 Accepted participants will be able to attend in remote or strictly following Italian sanitary rules as they will be applicable at the time of the conference, and depending on the very limited number of available places in person.
-As regards the COVID-19 policy, we advise to follow the updated rules available on the ICTP page ICTP Access Guidelines for Visitors.

 Grants: A limited number of grants are available to support the attendance of selected participants, with priority given to participants from developing countries.
 There is no registration fee.